sumitsingh-kr/YOC-Service/README.md

 Tools and Technology used:

-ingestion : sqoop and kafka
+ingestion : sqoop and kafka,
-Processing : Spark
+Processing : Spark,
 Visualization matplotlib